Ines Fujin

 Ines Fujin (Japanese : アイネスフウジン, 10 April 1987 - 5 April 2004) was a Japanese Thoroughbred racehorse and sire.
-He participated in 8 races between 1989 and 1990, participating in G1 races as a two-year-old colt, and climbing from G1 races as a three-year-old colt, placing first in 4 of them.
+He participated in 8 races in 1989 and 1990, participating in G1 races as a two-year-old colt, and climbing from G1 races as a three-year-old colt, placing first in 4 of them.

-He became a breeding stallion in 1992, spawning multiple successors.

-Ines Fujin died on April 5, 2004.
+Ines Fujin died on April 5, 2004 at the Saito Farm in Osaki, Miyagi due to volvulus.

 Appearance

 Ines Fujin was a dark brown horse with a small white irregular star on his forehead.
 He often raced in a light colored blinker hood.

 Background

 Ines Fujin was bred in Japan by breeder Kozo Nakamura, and sired by Sea Hawk, who was a thoroughbred racehorse that raced in G2 and G3 races.
 He was owned by Masaaki Kobayashi, trained by Shuho Kato, and jockeyed by Eiji Nakano.

 Ines Fujin won the JRA Awards for Best Two-Year-Old Colt in 1989 and Best Three-Year-Old Colt in 1990.